CPSLabGU/LLFSMGenerate/README.md

 git clone https://github.com/kylef/swiftenv.git ~/.swiftenv
 ```

 Then place the following in your `.bash_profile` (or equivalent if using a different shell).
+Please note,
+some systems will require modifying your `.bashrc` instead of `.bash_profile`.

 ```shell
 echo 'export SWIFTENV_ROOT="$HOME/.swiftenv"' >> ~/.bash_profile